-Introduction to the profession, including but not limited to procedural aspects of the athletic training room operations, role delineations, preparation and competencies with 100 observational/experience hours under a BOC certified athletic trainer.
+This course covers the introduction to the profession, including but not limited to procedural aspects of the athletic training room operations, role delineations, preparation and competencies with 50 observational/experience hours under a BOC certified athletic trainer.
 This course is recommended for Athletic Training majors.
 Three hours lecture.
 Three hours credit.